Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 - Concrete Decorators have the capability of wrapping around Components or other Decorators and building structures.
 - Decorator designed so that multiple decorators can be stacked on top of each other, each time adding a new functionality to the overridden method(s).
 - Decorators and the original class object share a common set of features.
+- To prevent subclassing the Core Component class can be declared `final`.

 #### Problems Addressed
 What problems can the Decorator design pattern solve?
-[4]

 Responsibilities should be added to (and removed from) an object dynamically at run-time.
-A flexible alternative to subclassing for extending functionality should be provided.
+- A flexible alternative to subclassing for extending functionality should be provided.

-When using subclassing, different subclasses extend a class in different ways.
+- When using subclassing, different subclasses extend a class in different ways.
 But an extension is bound to the class at compile-time and can't be changed at run-time.

+Decorator is also a solution to the **Exploding Class Hierarchy** problem: An exploding class hierarchy occurs when the number of classes needed to add a new functionality to a given class hierarchy grows exponentially.

+*Source: wikipedia*

 #### Benefits